 Students who gain admittance to Classical School through the lottery are notified beginning in mid-March.
 Kindergarten orientation for enrolled students is typically held in May and offers students and parents a chance to meet teachers and experience a classroom lesson.
 Placement tests in reading and math are generally scheduled during the summer to help place students in the correct skill level group in each of those academic areas.
 The week prior to school beginning, students and parents have an opportunity to drop-off school supplies, get some additional information from the teachers, and locate their desk at a Meet and Greet event.

 Classical School has two kindergarten classrooms with 26 students per classroom.
 The classroom teachers, Mrs. Bomann and Mrs. Nagreen, are each supported by a member of the paraprofessional staff during daily reading and math classes.
-Both Mrs. Bomann and Mrs. Nagreen are parents of current Classical School students or school alumni.
+Both Mrs. Bomann and Mrs. Nagreen are parents of Classical School alumni.
 More information on the school’s passionate kindergarten teachers is found in the Kindergarten Orientation Packet.

 Morning supervision begins outside school at 7:30 am.
 The bell for kindergartners through sixth-grade students to enter school rings at 7:54 am, and classes begin at 8:00 am.
 No bussing is provided for any of the Appleton Area School District charter schools.
 Rather, parents drive their students to school or arrange carpooling.